 But all cruise lines have their signature restaurants and specialty restaurants that are not included in the price of your basic cruise fare.

 Paying extra to eat in these restaurants can be a fun experience and a change from eating in the main dining room or buffet restaurant every night.
-But you need to be aware that you will be paying for this luxury.
+But it’s important to realize that you will be paying for this luxury.

-The popular Johnny Rockets fast eatery on board some of the Royal Caribbean ships comes and an extra charge, a sample menu can be seen here but remember prices are subject to change.
+The popular Johnny Rockets fast eatery on board some of the Royal Caribbean ships comes at an extra charge; a sample menu can be seen here but remember prices are subject to change.

 Check out each specialty restaurant on your cruise ship by logging into your cruise planner and reading the menu examples.
-Find out the prices before you leave home and know how much cash to take on a cruise for these dining extras.
+Find out the prices before you leave home and know how much it is going to cost you for these dining extras.

-Better still, see if your cruise company has a special package price on specialty dining, or what out for those cruise ship promotions where sometimes it is offered for free when booking a particular suite category.
+Better still, see if your cruise company has a special package price on specialty dining or watch out for those cruise ship promotions where sometimes it is offered for free when booking a particular suite category.

 9. Transport from ship to shore